PSBlockx/PS2-Font-Replacer/README.md

 1. Download program
 2. Move to primary game folder (the one with Launchpad.exe and Planetside2_x64.exe)
 3. Start at same time as game launcher
-4. Configure with desired font (USE .TTF ONLY)
+4. Configure with desired font (USE .TTF font files ONLY)
 5. Enjoy

 ## Why?